Anton-beep/distributed_calculations_go/README.md

 When docker is running, you need to reset it, before program can use it, so on the first start of `storage/main.go` set in your `storage/.env` `RESET_POSTGRESQL=TRUE`.
 After the first start, do not forget to set `RESET_POSTGREQL` to `FALSE`, or it will wipe data.

 # Build and Run
+## Release
+See release section on github if your os is windows, if linux see build section.
 ## Docker
 ### If you do not want to use .env files
 ```shell